grogsile-inc/djs-framework/README.md

 When constructing your Command class, you should put any logic for your command in here.
 This method takes 1 argument:

 + `interaction` | `<Interaction>` - See [Interaction](https://discord.js.org/#/docs/main/13.3.0/class/Interaction)

-## Contributing
-Please submit issues if you find a bug, have some valuable feedback or feature requests, or if you have a question.
-Feel free to create a pull request if you would like to directly contribute to the project!